hjwp/python-conference-beginners-day/python-ecosystem.md

 **pip**: the standard Python command-line package installer.  "pip install package-name" is the basic command.
 There used to be one called `easy_install`, essentially the same, now is less used.
 You can also manually download the source code for a package and install it by running the setup.py file, `python setup.py install`.

+**vitural environments** or [virtualenvs](http://docs.python-guide.org/en/latest/dev/virtualenvs/) constitute a very useful python tool to keeps dependencies in separate places and avoid conflicts.
+Packages can be installed globally or inside a virtualenv.

 ## Web dev: